 - 4.1.
-As noted in the body of this report, there are requirements to establish a Prioritisation Framework with eligibility criteria and thresholds to ensure that finite resources are targeted at those most in need.
-Such a Framework assumes that Universal Services, rehabilitation and re-ablement Services and Community Planning Partners will provide support to people who are assessed as being at low or moderate risk. - 4.2.
-This report notes the Social Work Committee has endorsed and the IJB approved a model to ensure that the Prioritisation Framework in South Lanarkshire is brought up-to-date to take account of new legislation such as the Carers (Scotland) Act and Self-Directed Support.
-It also reflects the need to respond to changing priorities of ensuring that resources are available to support people to live independently and safely and ensure the interface and flow between community and Acute Services is optimised.

-4.3.
-The HSCP will develop more detailed guidance and an associated learning and development programme for practitioners to enable full implementation of these arrangements from April 2019.
+As noted in the body of this report, there are requirements to establish a prioritisation framework with eligibility criteria and thresholds to ensure that finite resources are targeted at those most in need.
+Such a framework assumes that Universal Services, rehabilitation and re-ablement Services and Community Planning Partners will provide support to people who are assessed as being at low or moderate risk. - 4.2.
+This report proposes a model to ensure that the prioritisation framework in South Lanarkshire is brought up-to-date to take account of new legislation such as the Carers (Scotland) Act and Self-Directed Support.
+It also reflects the need to respond to changing priorities of ensuring that resources are available to support people to live independently and safely and ensure the interface and flow between community and Acute Services is optimised. - 4.3.
+Following approval of this report, the HSCP will develop more detailed guidance and an associated learning and development programme for practitioners to enable full implementation of these arrangements from April 2019.